 THE DIOCESE OF CYPRUS AND THE GULF

 15th The Bishop, Rt Revd Michael Lewis and his wife Julia.
 Georgia Katzantonis and the diocesan administrative staff.

 16th The Dean of St Paul’s Cathedral Nicosia, the Very Revd Jeremy Crocker and his wife Beth.
-The Dean of St Christopher’s Cathedral Bahrain, the Very Revd Christopher Butt and his wife Tricia.
+The Dean of St Christopher’s Cathedral Bahrain, the Very Revd Bill Schwartz and his wife Edith.

-17th The Archdeacon in the Gulf, the Ven Bill Schwartz and his wife Edith, the Archdeacon in Cyprus, the Ven Dr John Holdsworth and his wife Sue.
+17th The Archdeacon in the Gulf, the Ven Bill Schwartz and his wife Edith, the Archdeacon in Cyprus, the Ven Christopher Futcher and his wife Anne.

 18th The clergy and people of Cyprus in Nicosia, Kyrenia, Larnaca, Limassol, Paphos and Ammochostos.
 The work of the Katafiyio Retreat House.